catern/dotfiles/README.md

 Eventually systemd --user sessions will become more widely used to start and manage a user's DE, WM, and other X services.
 At that point I will be able to just commit these X startup commands as .service files, and systemctl --user enable/disable them locally.

+### dconf (GNOME)

+I've written a blog post [here](http://catern.com/2014/12/21/plain-text-configuration-gnome.html) about the approach I take for dconf.

 ### systemd
 I use [systemd --user sessions](https://wiki.archlinux.org/index.php/Systemd/User)